How to Find a Good CPA for Your Taxes

 What is a CPA?

-To become a CPA, generally, you need to complete at least 150 semester hours of college coursework before sitting for the Uniform CPA exam.
-Typically, a college degree requires completion of around 120 semester hours, meaning CPAs tend to pursue a Master’s Degree or other post-secondary education coursework to meet the minimum course hour requirement.
-Some, but not all, CPAs have a Masters in Accounting or related field.
-Additionally, prospective CPAs will need to take specific courses to qualify to sit for the Uniform CPA Exam.
+CPAs generally complete at least 150 semester hours of college coursework, including specific accounting courses, before sitting for the Uniform CPA exam.
+Typically, a college degree requires completion of around 120 semester hours, meaning CPAs tend to pursue a Master's Degree or other post-secondary education coursework to meet the coursework requirement.
+Some, but not all, CPAs have a Masters in Accounting or a related field.

-The CPA exams consist of four individual tests you'll need to pass within an 18-month window and cover a broad area of topics related to the field of accounting:
+The CPA exam consists of four individual tests the CPA candidates need to pass within an 18-month window and cover a broad area of topics related to the field of accounting:

 - auditing and attestation